NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Seething Spirit.md

 abilities_mid:
   - name: ""
   - name: "Pulse of Rage"
     desc: " (aura,emotion,mental,occult) 20 feet.
-This aura emanates from any creature possessed by the seething spirit, and it's inactive while the spirit isn't possessing anyone.\nAny creature in the aura, including a creature possessed by the spirit, takes a -1 status penalty to AC, can't perform actions with the concentrate trait except for the [[Actions/Seek|Seek]] action and actions with the rage trait, and gains a +2 status bonus to melee damage rolls against the spirit's enemies.\nA creature can attempt a DC 30 Will check save when it enters the aura to avoid the effect.
-If the creature would need to attempt a save against the aura again within 24 hours, it automatically uses the same save result rather than attempting a new save.\n[[Bestiary Effects/Effect_ Pulse of Rage|Effect: Pulse of Rage]]"
+This aura emanates from any creature possessed by the seething spirit, and it's inactive while the spirit isn't possessing anyone.\n\nAny creature in the aura, including a creature possessed by the spirit, takes a -1 status penalty to AC, can't perform actions with the concentrate trait except for the [[Actions/Seek|Seek]] action and actions with the rage trait, and gains a +2 status bonus to melee damage rolls against the spirit's enemies.\n\nA creature can attempt a DC 30 Will check save when it enters the aura to avoid the effect.
+If the creature would need to attempt a save against the aura again within 24 hours, it automatically uses the same save result rather than attempting a new save.\n\n[[Bestiary Effects/Effect_ Pulse of Rage|Effect: Pulse of Rage]]"

   - name: "Vulnerable to Calm Emotions"
     desc: "  A seething spirit can't attempt to possess a creature affected by [[Spells/Calm|Calm]].
-If creature possessed by a seething spirit fails a saving throw against _calm emotions_, the spirit is forced out.\nIf the spirit isn't possessing a creature and is targeted with _calm emotions_, the spirit takes 12 mental damage per rank of the spell instead of the normal spell effects."
+If creature possessed by a seething spirit fails a saving throw against _calm emotions_, the spirit is forced out.\n\nIf the spirit isn't possessing a creature and is targeted with _calm emotions_, the spirit takes 12 mental damage per rank of the spell instead of the normal spell effects."

 attacks:
   - name: ""